informalsystems/hermes/README.md

 Rust implementation of the Inter-Blockchain Communication (IBC) protocol.

-This project comprises primarily four crates:
+This project comprises primarily seven crates:

 - The [`ibc`][ibc-crate-link] crate defines the main data structures and on-chain logic for the IBC protocol.